DynamoDS/RefineryPrimer/04-sample-workflows/04-02_architectural-workflows/04-02-04_grid-object-placement.md

 ## Results

-Refinery will display various grid configurations.
+Generative Design will display various grid configurations.
 In this example you can see results in the x and y axis according to their X and Y seed.
 Each result is showed as a point, the point’s size is determined by the number of objects of each result.

 <p align="center">
 <img src="../../assets/sample/workflowgrid2.png" style="width:85%;"/>
 </p>

-Once Refinery has completed, the results can be explored through the available tables and graphs.
+Once Generative Design has completed, the results can be explored through the available tables and graphs.
 The image below shows an example output from an optimized study based on 4 generations with a population of 20.